2-Chloropyridine

-2-Chloropyridine is an aryl chloride with the formula C_{5}H_{4}ClN.
-It is a colorless liquid that is mainly used to generate fungicides and insecticides in industry.
+2-Chloropyridine is an organic compound with the fomula ClC_{5}H_{4}N. It is a colorless liquid that is mainly used to generate fungicides and insecticides in industry.
 It also serves to generate antihistamines and antiarrythymics for pharmaceutical purposes.
 It is one of three isomers of chloropyridine.

 Preparation

 2-Chloropyridine is produced by direct reaction of pyridine with chlorine.
-The initially formed 2-chloropyridine reacts further to give 2,6-dichloropyridine.

 Alternatively, 2-chloropyridines can be conveniently synthesized in high yields from pyridine-N-oxides.

 2-Chloropyridine was originally prepared by the chlorination of 2-hydroxypyridine with phosphoryl chloride.

 Main reactions and applications

+2-Chloropyridine reacts further with chlorine to give 2,6-dichloropyridine.

 2-Chloropyridine undergoes substitution at the C-Cl bond.
-Some reactions using 2-chloropyridine generate mixtures of products.

 Some commercial products include pyrithione, pyripropoxyfen, chlorphenamine, and disopyramide.
 In these conversions, chloride is displaced.
 Pyrithione, the conjugate base of 2-mercaptopyridine-N-oxide, is a fungicide found in some shampoos.
 Oxidation 2-chloropyridine gives 2-chloropyridine-N-oxide.
 The antihistamine pheniramine may be generated via the reaction of phenylacetonitrile with 2-chloropyridine in the presence of a base.